 Despite the uncertainty surrounding Brexit, the UK continues to be an attractive location to site an international holding company since not only does it offer a relatively stable legal, political and economic system it also has an attractive tax regime in its own right and extensive tax treaty network with the rest of the world.

 The location of a holding company is an important consideration in any international structure where there is a desire to operate in a secure, well regulated environment which also benefits from minimal taxes on income flows.

 The UK has the largest network of double tax treaties in the world.
-In many situations where a UK company owns more than 10% of the issued share capital of an overseas subsidiary, the rate of withholding tax from the subsidiary is reduced to 5%.
+In many situations where a UK company owns more than 10% of the issued share capital of an overseas subsidiary, the local rate of withholding tax on dividends paid up from the subsidiary is reduced to 5%.

 Small companies are defined as companies with less than 50 employees that meet one or both of the financial criteria below: